yannduran/set-vsix-version/README.md

 I wanted to use Server-compatible versions, and Tim's action didn't suit my needs, so I wrote this one.

-In this example below, I'm currently using `GitVersion`, to generate an appropriate `SemVer` compatible version, but you can use whatever method suits you and your circumstnces.
+In this example below, I'm currently using `GitVersion` to generate an appropriate `SemVer` compatible version, but you can use whatever method suits you and your circumstnces.

 ```yaml
 on: